 Also of interest is that Kure Beach has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 29.57% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Kure Beach telecommute to their jobs.
+Overall, about 29.57% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Kure Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kure Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Kure Beach doesn't have a public transportation system that people use for their commute.
+Kure Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Kure Beach in 2022 was $59,415, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $237,660 for a family of four.